djacomy/health-authority-ui/README.md

   -d jboss/keycloak
 ```

-Configure a client, and some user, then fill the variable environment:
+Configure a client, and some usesr, then fill the variable environment:

 ```.env
     AUTHMACHINE_URL=http://192.168.64.3:7777/auth/realms/master